LandsOfHope/LandsOfHope.Guide/about.md

 ### Player Owned Tile/Land management

-## Multiple Servers

-- A Grief free server for those that dont wish to be stolen from or routinely killed by enemies.

-- A Grief server for those that do wish to have fun at the expense of others.

 Over 500 hand drawn map and room tile images (bigger dimensions than the Fh1 map artwork)

 Beautiful 3D rendered internal preview images for Rooms